The Narrative Lineage

 Lester Rogers Halladay, Joel’s son and my father, married Helene Edna Burt and operated the family farm his entire life.
 He and Edna also operated a sugar bush and delivered mail for over 30 years.
 They had three children: Mary, Georgina and Clinton.
 Clinton, the youngest (that’s me), left the farm for a career in banking and the Federal Public Service, returning to the family farm in 1981.
 Although no longer actively farming, the land is leased for crops.
 I married my true love, Sharon Bain, in 1969 and we have one son Ryan.

-Ryan, born in 1975 lives in Mississauga, Ontario and is a Limited Partner with Edward Jones Financial.
+Ryan, born June 6, 1975 lived in Mississauga, Ontario until his death March 11, 2021.
+Was a General Partner with Edward Jones Financial.
 He married the remarkable Christina Truant in 1999 and they have two awesome daughters, Lauren and Madeline.